google/WebFundamentals/src/content/en/showcase/2017/bear71.md

 - Keep your shaders simple.
 Standard materials and shaders do a great job of optimizing out unused features, but sometimes writing brutally optimized shaders by hand is the best way.
-- Keep your draw distance close and use fog effectively
+- Keep your draw distance close and use fog effectively.
 - Texture-based text reads better and renders faster than text geometry
 - Be sure your art style is economical to render.
-It's better to look like Super Mario 64 at 60fps than Mario Galaxy at 6 fps.
+It's better to look like Super *Mario 64* at 60fps than *Mario Galaxy* at 6 fps.
 - Treat the user as a solipsist: find ways to only simulate the world around the player.
 - Look for opportunities to cache results of expensive computations in typed arrays.
 Memory is often cheaper than processing power.

-This is not an exhaustive list, but it does cover most of the optimizations we used to run at good framerates across most devices.
+This is not an exhaustive list, but it covers most of the optimizations we used to run at good framerates across most devices.

-Creating, repurposing  and optimizing our content spanned roughly 12 weeks for a small team of 8 merry contributors.
+Creating, repurposing and optimizing the content spanned roughly 12 weeks for a small team of 8 merry contributors.
 The effort was both intense and painless.
-Bear 71 VR has already made limited appearances at 2 film festivals, with positive feedback.
+*Bear 71* VR has already made limited appearances at 2 film festivals, with positive feedback.
 For those of you not able to find it in the festival circuit, WebVR can bring the experience to you in the comfort of your browser.
 If you're considering a new creative project, remember: the Web is a delivery platform for